 The Most Vulnerable

 The vast number of people needing assistance has forced aid groups to operate on a triage basis.
-The OCHA estimates that four million people will experience malnutrition, with 3.5 million of them being children.
-847,000 of those people are facing acute malnutrition.
+The OCHA estimates that four million people will experience malnutrition, with 3.5 million of them being children, and 847,000 people facing acute malnutrition.

 To help mitigate the food insecurity in the DRC, the HRP requested $748 million over a period of three years.
 Unfortunately, the OCHA reported that the previous years’ request was only 60 percent funded.

 Without full funding, aid agencies have been forced to concentrate on “the most vulnerable among the vulnerable.”
 The conflicts have forced some of these people to shelter in the bush.
 Often, they don’t have access to clean drinking water, food or basic health services.

 Despite the potential financial shortfall, hope lies ahead.
 There are many other partners and agencies involved in the effort to save lives and fight food insecurity in the DRC.
 In December 2016, OCHA joined forces with UNICEF, Action Contre la Faim and the Adventist Development Relief Agency (both NGOs) to battle the crisis.
 The European Civil Protection and Humanitarian Aid Operations (ECHO) is also stepping up to address the situation in the DRC.
 They assist in regions affected by fighting and they respond to critical incidents surrounding epidemics and malnutrition.